Consumer Medicine Information

 you have unexplained muscle pain, tenderness or weakness not caused by exercise.
 This is because on rare occasions, muscle

 problems can be serious, including muscle breakdown resulting in kidney damage that can lead to death.

 Your doctor may do a blood test to check for certain muscle problems.

-you are taking niacin or a niacin-containing product, particularly if you are Chinese.
+you are taking niacin or a niacin-containing product, particularly if you are Asian.

 you have, or have had, any medical conditions, including liver disease or liver problems.